content row

 • They are not employed by you and were not employed by you during the time you shared a residence.

-• Neither you nor the dependent are or were married during the period of shared residence (as recognized by the State of Alabama).
+• Neither you nor the dependent are or were married during the period of shared residence.

 Which Documents Are Required?

-• Documentation showing 12 or more continuous months of shared residency with the dependent, including the current month
+• Documentation showing 12 or more continuous months of shared residency with the dependent, including the current month.
+Acceptable documentation may include one of the following:

 • A signed affidavit verifying the individual meets the eligibility requirements